Humanoid2005/IT-Employee_Managment_CLI-Application/README.md

 # IT Services - Employee Management System

 ## Project Overview
-DBLAB-P094 IT Services – Employee Management System is a comprehensive database system for managing employee information, project assignments, leaves, meetings, skills, and more within an organization.
+DBLAB-P094 IT Services – Employee Management System is a comprehensive database system for managing employee information, project assignments, leaves, meetings, skills, and more within an organization.This project has been created as a part of the DBMS Lab Micro-Project assignment at IIIT-B during 4th semester.

 ## Project Developer Information
 - **Name:** Sriram Srikanth